Get ready for the #BigSwitchOn

 Paper records will be replaced by digital records and there will be new ways of working introduced to take advantage of this digital approach.
 It will make a number of administrative tasks easier to manage as information will flow around the organisation more easily.

-Take a look at our brochure on eLancs below for further information and updates.
+Take a look at our eLancs brochure below for further information and updates

 How secure is eLancs?